eatateeaten/GraphSynth/README.md

 If you represent an entity with >1M evaluation, you can afford engineers so you shouldn't lift from me.

-If you are looking to contribute to my humble establishment, simply email me at Sadgebab@gmail.com
+If you are looking to contribute to my humble establishment, email me at Sadgebab@gmail.com

-Kindly help me do Quality Assurance and decorate the ReactJS frontend, I will send you love and tea.
+I need help with testing and decorating the ReactJS frontend, I will send you love and tea.